kwohlfahrt/coherent-point-drift/README.md

 ## Script

 The main script `align.py`, performs alignment searches and can also plot the result.
+If using `setup.py`, it will be installed as the `cpd` exectutable.
 Detailed instructions and lists of supported formats are available with the `--help` option, but general use is as follows:

     align.py align reference.csv points.csv